Understanding your financial commitment

 - If the congregation has provided furnished housing, the congregation bears no additional responsibility to assist with moving costs for furniture or other personal items.

-Full-time (12 months) and concurrent interns will receive one day off per week and two weeks of paid vacation (including two weekends) per year.
+Full-time and part-time interns will receive one day off per week and two weeks of paid vacation (including two weekends) per year.
 For a nine-month internship, the intern will receive one day off per week and 10 days of paid vacation (including one weekend).